adifatol/CarND-LaneLines-P1/writeup.md

 ### draw_lines()
 Second step was to improve the draw_lines() function in order to draw a continuous line for left and right lanes.
 First the start & end points for the segments detected through hough_lines function were separated on left/right based on the slope calculated by polyfit function.
 After that, new start & end points were calculated using the slope & intercept values calculated for the left / right separated points only.
 The new lines are starting from the bot of the image (image height) up to ~1/3.
 The results were OK-ish after some parameters tweaking again.

+### filtering angles
-The lines returned from hough_lines were filtered initially using their slope (had to be between approx 0.5 ~ 0.8 and -0.5 ~ -0.8) but the results were not as expected.
-After that I tried to calculate the line's angle but still the filter doesn't work as expected.
+In draw_lines function, the resulted lines of hough_lines were filtered using the slope calculated by polyfit (had to be between approx 0.5 ~ 0.8 and -0.5 ~ -0.8) but the results were not as expected.
+After that, I tried to calculate the line's angle but still the filter doesn't work as expected.

+---
+Then the full flow was tested on all the videos (especially on the challange one) and the parameters were tweaked alot.

 ## 2.Shortcomings
 The shortcomings are better seen on the challenge video.